mohyaz11/OptimumSetupBook/manuscript/Performance&Maintenance.md

    * If Octopus Server CPU and disk IOPS is a limiting factor, avoid using delta compression for package transfers.
 Instead, consider downloading the packages directly on the agent.
 This alleviates a lot of resource contention on the Octopus Server.
 9. Consider the size of your packages:
    * Larger packages require more network bandwidth to transfer to your deployment targets.
-   * When using delta compression for package transfers, larger packages require more CPU and disk IOPS on the Octopus Server to calculate deltas, this is a tradeoff you can determine through testing.
+   * When using delta compression for package transfers, larger packages require more CPU and disk IOPS on the Octopus Server to calculate deltas.
+This is a tradeoff you can determine through testing.
 10. Consider the size of your Task Logs:
    * Larger task logs put the entire Octopus pipeline under more pressure.
    * We recommend printing messages required to understand progress and deployment failures.
 The rest of the information should be streamed to a file, then published as a deployment artifact.